Canon 10D vs Leica Digilux 3

 Studio photographers will appreciate that the Canon 10D (unlike the Digilux 3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Leica Digilux 3 Manual.
+Further information on the features and operation of the 10D and Digilux 3 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Leica Digilux 3 Manual.